kochavalabs/docs/preprocessed/3-Architecture/6-Data_Structures.md

 ### Distributed Ledger

-Each type of node (readonly or consensus) will keep a record of transactions that have been executed along with receipts in its Ledger.
+Each type of node (gateway or consensus) will keep a record of transactions that have been executed along with receipts in its Ledger.
-Consensus and Readonly nodes communicate to each other using a p2p protocol backed by the membership to make sure transactions are propagated to all nodes in the network.
+Consensus and Gateway nodes communicate to each other using a p2p protocol backed by the membership to make sure transactions are propagated to all nodes in the network.
 With Consensus ordering we ensure that the ledger of each node participating in the network will match for a given height.